Radicalization, violence and (in)security. An epic, atypical and strategic study. Geneva Peace Week, Palais des Nations, Geneva, 7 November 2018

-The aim of the event is to present the following research:
+The aim of the event was the presentation of the following research:

 What 800 Sahelians have to say.
 Perception study on the drivers of insecurity and violent extremism in the border regions of the Sahel, under the direction of Reda Benkirane.
 The Centre for Humanitarian Dialogue / United Nations Development Programme (UNDP), 2016